 Insurance providers are well aware that they always get the better deal.
 That’s why they don’t have a problem throwing those extra services.
 Many insurance providers go out of their way to offer information and guidance during the time following identity theft.
 This is particularly helpful for seniors who may not have much experience dealing with credit agencies.

 Some of the steps following identity theft include notifying banks, reporting fraud to the major credit reporting agencies, and dealing with attorneys.
 A quality insurance provider is going to provide guidance or services related to these obstacles and potentially many other obstacles.
 It’s a lot easier than trying to do it all alone.

 Con: It Doesn’t Cover Direct Losses

-Financial losses related to identity theft are not the ultimate responsibility of the victim.
+Financial losses related to identity theft are the ultimate responsibility of the victim.
 That means it’s not the insurance provider’s responsibility to cover those losses.
 These insurance providers will cover most or all of the costs associated with overcoming and repairing the damage but they won’t cover any direct losses such as fraudulent charges or theft.